acgetchell/CDT-plusplus/README.md

   exact topology oracle or a calibrated phase-distribution result.
 - A seed replays PCG inputs.
 Fresh cospherical CGAL construction can still choose another valid tetrahedralization, so exact fresh topology and cross-toolchain trajectory identity are not promised.
-- Checkpoints are validated snapshots, not resumable simulations.
-Exact transition replay requires an identical starting manifold and the recorded toolchain contract.
+- Resumable checkpoints continue the identical Markov chain from a completed pass boundary only when loaded by the recorded CDT++ source revision and toolchain.
+They are restart artifacts, not portable interchange files.
 - Optional oneTBB parallelism is limited to eligible CGAL Delaunay insertion and removal.
 Pachner moves, Metropolis-Hastings, persistence, and access to one manifold remain sequential and externally serialized.
 - CDT++ publishes a C++23 source boundary, not a stable binary ABI or package-registry distribution.